chances/rct3-importer/RCT3 Importer/src/ovlmake/OvlCompiler ReadMe.txt

             ftx:            The name of the texture to use.
 Textures are specified using "ftx" elements at the "ovl" level.
             txs:            The style with which the texture should be applied to the model.
 	    placing:        The texture placing setting.
 Optional.
 Can be "both" (default), "texture" or "glass" (the latter is called 'Unknown' in the Importer).
 	    flags:          The texture flags setting.
 Optional.
-Can be "none" (default), "sign", "terrain", "cliff", "water", "watermask" or "billboard"
+Can be "none" (default), "sign", "terrain", "cliff", "water", "watermask", "billboard" or "animatedbillboard"
 	                    Note: If you set this to "sign", the txs attribute will be ignored (and you can leave it out).
 			          If you set it to something else (not "sign" or "none"), both ftx and txs attributes will be ignored (and you can leave them out).
 	    doublesided:    Determines wether faces are textured on one side (0, default) or both sides (1).
 Optional.
 bone:       Describes the bones in the object.
 A child of bsh.
 There can be many bones in an object.
             name:           The name of the bone.
 This is matched against bone names in the ban element.
             parent:         The bone that is the parent of this bone.
 pos1:	    The position and orientation of the bone.
 The 16 floats represent a 4x4 matrix, expressed row by row.
 A child of bone.
 pos2:       Typically identical to the pos1.
 ban:        ban describe the bone animations, a child of ovl.